drmocm/DD_SX8_SDR/README.md

 # 	DD_SX8_SDR

 ddsx8-spec is an example program written in C to show how to use the SDR mode of the DigitalDevices MAX SX8 to get IQ data.
-The program calcualtes the frequency spectrum of the incoming signal around a given center frequency.
+The program calculates the frequency spectrum of the incoming raw IQ data signal around a given center frequency.
 The bandwidth used is 51.2 MHz.
 The spectrum is written to stdout either in the PAM image format or as CSV.